coxryan/UnifiedPredictiveAlgorithm/development.md

 - `(home_team_norm, away_team_norm, week)` exact
 - Fuzzy: `(home_team_norm, date)` within ±1 day and fuzzy title ≥ θ (default 0.92)

 **Week alignment**: we align FanDuel slates to **CFBD week numbers**.
-If FanDuel posts events with off-cycle “week” labeling, we trust schedule week from `cfb_schedule.csv` and match on date ±1 day.
+If FanDuel posts events with off-cycle “week” labeling, we trust schedule week from `cfb_schedule` and match on date ±1 day.

 ### Sign Convention & Coercion
 - All book lines are normalized to **bookmaker sign** for the **home** team (negative favors home).